shortdark/socket/README.md

 # Shortdark/Socket

 Shortdark/Socket creates an SVG line graph from and array of up to 10 series of date-based data.
-This version currently assumes that the data will be from working days only, i.e. it expects not to have any data from weekends or bank holidays.
+This version currently assumes that the data will be from week days only, i.e. it expects not to have any data from weekends.
+Public holidays should be included in the array.
+Null values are not represented by a line, graph lines that contain null values will have gaps.
 More than 10 lines are possible on the graph if the extra line colors are specified manually.

 ## Installation